Wearing a seat belt saves lives!

 Seat belts have saved over 375,000 lives since 1975.
-If this statistic isn’t enough to persuade you into wearing a seat belt, let’s discuss some of the main benefits of seat belts that highlight just how vital a seat belt can be for drivers and passengers.
+If this statistic isn’t enough to persuade you to wear a seat belt, let’s discuss some of the main benefits of seat belts that highlight just how vital a seat belt can be for drivers and passengers.

 As 47% of all fatalities among car crash victims in 2019 didn’t wear seat belts, there should be no doubt regarding the role seat belts play in keeping you safer on the road.
 (NHTSA)

 If we look through seatbelt history, seat belts have been around for over a century, and the first patented seat belt was created on February 10, 1885, by American Edward J. Claghorn.
 It was meant to keep tourists safe in taxis in New York City.
-Over time, the seat belt was slowly introduced into cars to help drivers and passengers stay put in their car seats.
+Over time, seat belts were slowly introduced into cars to help drivers and passengers stay in their seats.
 However, there was less emphasis on overall driving safety at that time.

 In the late 1800s, Englishman George Cayley invented the seat belt to help keep pilots inside their gliders.

 However, the three-point seat belt that we commonly see today in cars was designed in 1958 by Swedish engineer Nils Bohlin to better protect drivers and passengers.